YouTube video

 Remember that it’s not all physical movements.
 You need to focus on your breathing.
 Use each inhale to see where you hold tightness.
 Each exhale will help you relax deeper into the posture.
 In more physical practices, you will link your movements to your breath.

 Listed below are some of the best yoga poses for beginners.
-For more hands on guidance you may choose to attend a beginner class at a studio.
+For more hands-on guidance you may choose to attend a beginner class at a studio.
 If practicing at home suits you better, find a yoga DVD you like or look up one of the many yoga videos available online.

-Before you begin it’s important to release any expectations you have.
+Remember, no judgment, it’s important to release any expectations you have.
 Don’t force yourself into a pose.
 Think less about the shape you are making and more about the sensations you are creating.

 Balasana (Child’s Pose)